arqtrad/archlit/article.md

-Unlike the Romanticist ethnography of Gonçalves Dias's and Almeida Garrett's generation, which was *procedural* in nature---stressing the reinterpretation of canonical examples---, the ethnographic traditionalism of the late nineteenth century is eminently documental and iconographic [@vigato:1994l'architecture, 52].
+Unlike the Romanticist ethnography of Gonçalves Dias's and Almeida Garrett's generation, which was *procedural* in nature---stressing the free reinterpretation of canonical examples, guided by artistic genius---, the ethnographic traditionalism of the late nineteenth century is eminently *documental* and *iconographic* [@vigato:1994l'architecture, 52].
 It must be so, first because it requires constructing an "Other" within one's own nation as a primeval and authentic source *separate* from the corrupting influence of the architect's own formal education, and second because that authentic vernacular is devoid of a canonical method, of the kind Beaux-Arts classicism provides, and can therefore only be approached in the form of a survey of its expressions.

-Such a survey is demanded by Enrique Casanova (1850--1913), a Spanish painter settled in Lisbon since 1880, and tentatively undertaken by the engineer turned archaeologist, Ricardo Severo (1869--1940), first in his native Portugal, then in
+Such a survey is demanded by
+Enrique Casanova (1850--1913), a Spanish painter settled in Lisbon since 1880, and tentatively undertaken by the engineer turned archaeologist, Ricardo Severo (1869--1940), first in his native Portugal, then in